Dadra and Nagar Haveli and Daman and Diu: History

 Daman and Diu were Portuguese colonies from the 1520s until annexed by India on 19 December 1961.
 Dadra and Nagar Haveli were Portuguese territories from 1779 until annexed by the Indian army on 11 August 1961.
 Portugal officially recognised Indian sovereignty over the areas in 1974 following the Carnation Revolution.

 Daman and Diu were administered as part of the union territory of Goa, Daman and Diu between 1962 and 1987, becoming a separate union territory when Goa was granted statehood.

 In July 2019, the Government of India proposed merging the two territories into a single union territory in order to reduce duplication of services and reduce the cost of administration.
-Legislation to this effect, the Dadra and Nagar Haveli and Daman and Diu (Merger of Union territories) Bill, 2019, was tabled in the Parliament of India on 26 November 2019 and assented to by the President of India on 9 December 2019.
+Legislation to this effect, the Dadra and Nagar Haveli and Daman and Diu (Merger of Union Territories) Bill, 2019, was tabled in the Parliament of India on 26 November 2019 and assented to by the President of India on 9 December 2019.
 The two union territories had previously shared a common administrator and government officials.
 The town of Daman was chosen to be the capital of the new combined union territory.
 The appointed day for the act to come into effect was notified as 26 January 2020 by the Government of India.

 Geography

 Detailed map of the union territory.

 Dadra and Nagar Haveli and Daman and Diu is composed of four distinct areas located in Western India.
 Dadra is a small enclave within the state of Gujarat.
 Nagar Haveli is a C-shaped enclave located between the states of Gujarat and Maharashtra which contains a counterenclave of Gujarat around the village of Maghval.
 Daman is an enclave on the southeast coast of Gujarat, while Diu is an island off the southcentral coast of Gujarat.

+There are 2 wildlife sanctuaries in the territory- Dadra and Nagar Haveli wildlife sanctuary and Fudam bird sanctuary.